ray-project/enhancements/reps/2023-05-10-actors-batch-remote-api.md

 For example, in a typical star-topology architecture with one master Actor and 400 worker Actors, the same computational request needs to be sent to 400 worker Actors.
 However, the computing tasks of each Worker Actor are very short.
 In such a scenario, the performance requirements for executing batch actor task remote of a large number of Actor are very high.
 Therefore, for the scenario of batch calling Actor tasks, I want to add a new optimization API, batch_remote(), to improve the performance of batch submission of Actor Task calls.
-After my own performance testing and comparison, this API can achieve a performance improvement of 40% ~ 98%.
+After my own performance testing and comparison, this API interface can improve performance by 2 ~ 100+ times.

 Current situation of batch calling actor tasks:
 ```